Writing the Other instructor K. Tempest Bradford has some advice for anyone hesitating to apply for a Sentient Squid Scholarship.

 First, if you can afford to take the class truly and without hesitation, then yes you should go ahead and register.
 Our classes sometimes fill up fast, and we often make scholarship determinations long after the open enrollment spots are gone.

-However, if taking this class is usually beyond your financial means, then you should definitely apply for a scholarship spot.
+However, if paying for this class is usually beyond your financial means, then you should definitely apply for a scholarship spot.

-If taking this class is something you might technically be able to do–you have the funds in your bank account today–but you don’t feel you can afford to spend the money on this class even though it would be beneficial, you should apply.
+If paying for this class is something you might technically be able to do–you have the funds in your bank account today–but you don’t feel you can afford to spend the money on this class even though it would be beneficial, you should apply.

 I’ll say that again: YOU SHOULD APPLY.